 About our fiction editing service:

 Our fiction book editing focuses on maximizing the potency of your novel’s storytelling elements.
 We’ll evaluate and enhance your story’s literary aspects: its plot, characterization, narrative voice, pace, and thematic resonance.
-Since our fiction book editors are all PhDs, they have all written—and many have published—their dissertations, which are highly structured, rigorously developed, thoroughly supported, and flawlessly proofed texts.
+Since our fiction book editors are all PhDs, they have all written—and many have published—their dissertations which are highly structured, rigorously developed, thoroughly supported, and flawlessly proofed texts.
+Hire our fiction manuscript editing services today!

 Your fiction editor will be one of our PhDs who writes and publishes novels, while teaching creative writing, literature, and/or composition in college.
 The quality of a novel editor doesn’t get any better than that.
 They are highly-skilled, consummate artists who will work diligently to